thoughtram/blog/_posts/2016-02-22-angular-2-change-detection-explained.md

 ## There's more...

 In fact there are some more APIs which we haven't covered in this article, but feel free to check out the slides and/or the recording of the talk.

+There are also some demos to play with in this [repository](https://github.com/thoughtram/angular2-change-detection-demos), which you can run on your local machine.

 Hopefully this made a little bit more clear how using immutable data structures or Observables can make our Angular application even faster.

+## Credits

+I'd like to thank [Jurgen Van De Moere](http://twitter.com/jvandemo) for being a **huge** help and support when I was preparing this talk.
+He spent a lot of time with me discussing my understandings and raised a lot of good questions that helped me putting this content together.
+He also made sure that the demos looks as nice as they do.
+His CSS skills are amazing - Jurgen, thank you so so much for being such a supportive and nice person.

+I'd also like to thank [Victor Savkin](http://twitter.com/vsavkin) for answering a lot of my questions regarding change detection in Angular 2, plus all the very informal articles that he's written - Thanks Victor!